 When you go into care your local authority becomes your ‘Corporate Parent’.
-This means that although the local authority is an organisation and not an actual person, it still has responsibility for helping you to grow up well and be happy, just like a parent should.
+This means the council must help you to grow up well and be happy, just like a parent should.

 The law provides guidance to corporate parents and states that,

-“In order to thrive, children and young people have certain key needs that good parents generally meet.
-The corporate parenting principles set out seven principles that local authorities must have regard to when exercising their functions in relation to children looked after and young people".
+“In order to thrive, children and young people have certain key needs that good parents meet.
+There are 7 things authorities should think about when looking after children and young people".
 These are:

-To help those children and young people gain access to, and make the best use of, services provided by the local authority and its relevant partners
+- to help children and young people get the best services from the council and its partners

-For those children and young people to be safe, and for stability in their home lives, relationships and education or work; and
+- for children and young people to be safe, with stability in their home lives, relationships and education or work; and

-Corporate parents in each local authority work together and share responsibility for acting on behalf of the children and young people in their care.
+Corporate parents in each local authority work together.
+They share responsibility for acting on behalf of the children and young people in their care.